nyakulabs/jpeg-remote/README.md

 # jpeg-remote
-incredibly rough and dumb way of making a remote browsing session internet explorer and other old browsers are unsupported; [click here](http://outdatedbrowser.com) to get something actually worth using.
+incredibly rough and dumb way of making a remote browsing session\n internet explorer and other old browsers are unsupported; [click here](http://outdatedbrowser.com) to get something actually worth using.